-

 How do you envisage technology affecting the construction and engineering industry in your jurisdiction over the next five years?

-What do you anticipate to be the impact from the COVID-19 pandemic over the coming year?
+What do you anticipate to be the impact from ongoing supply chain issues and the escalation of material costs over the coming year?

 China: Construction